wcfrobert/ezweld/README.md

 Limitations of the elastic method:

 * The elastic method does not allow any plasticity which means it can be quite conservative whenever there are applied moments.
-Plastic method and the instant center of rotation method are less conservative if you are looking to justify extra capacity.
+Plastic method and the instant center of rotation method are less conservative if you are looking to justify additional capacity.
 * The elastic method does not take into account deformation compatibility and the effect of load angle.
 Welds are assumed to share loads equally under direct shear.
 In actuality, welds oriented transversely to applied loading have up to 50% higher capacity and stiffness (but lower ductility).
-Transversely loaded welds tend to fracture first long before longitudinal welds can reach their full strength.
+Transversely loaded welds tend to fracture first before longitudinal welds can reach their full strength.
 Refer to the steel construction manual for more guidance on this matter.
 * For out-of-plane moment, contribution of any bearing surface is ignored and the neutral axis is assumed to occur at the centroid.